nitishvelu/CODOHOLIC/client/README.md

 To run the project
 ```
 npm install
-npm start // to start the dev server
 ```

 Then go to chrome and open // genreally opens on its own after npm start